sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 ```

-In the following example, in each row we pick the values of selected columns passed by the `by` keyword argument.
+In the following example, in each row we pick the values of selected columns passed by the `with` keyword argument.

 ```jldoctest
 julia> ds = Dataset(x1 = 1:4, x2 = [1,2,1,2], NAMES = [:x1, :x2, :x1, :x1])